Ludougan123234/SI507-Final/README.md

 # SI507-Final

 This repository contains code files for SI 507 final project.
 This project aims to represent drug-drug interaction as graphs.

+Project report can be found here: [Google docs](https://docs.google.com/document/d/1IB7vYoPBKedIA_RoMFylsc4cCSRefzhItVSUIK1HF5c/edit?usp=sharing)\
-The web application can be accessed here: [Heroku web app](https://mjpan-fp507-2d393f67a958.herokuapp.com/index)
+The web application can be accessed here: [Heroku web app](https://mjpan-fp507-2d393f67a958.herokuapp.com/index) (see the demo link below for instructions on how to use the web app).

+## How to run the code

 To run the code, first install the dependencies by running the following command in the terminal: